About the Author

 - Audio-Technica ATH-M50X (with aftermarket cable that supports mic & media controls and a Brainwavz earpad)

 Obtained by trading in my CalyxOS-infested Pixel 3 to a friend who regretted buying the M50X out of hype.
-So far, it's kinda profitable for both of us - he gets a performant (albeit restrictive) FGO cellphone; while I get a decent (but underwhelming) wired headphone (and a fixed up X220).
+So far, it's kinda profitable for both of us - he gets a performant (albeit restrictive) FGO cellphone; while I get a decent (but underwhelming) wired over-ear headphone (and a fixed up X220).

 - BlackShark FunCooler BR11